-- Thinking about technological requirements in a High-DER future, will we need someone to operate the distribution system in 2027 and beyond?
-The workshop agreed that we will. - In addition to the basic functions DNSPs are providing today, what additional technological functions be needed by 2027 and beyond?
-We agreed this is an area that needs to be explored in the Australian context.
+- 1. Thinking about technological requirements in a High-DER future, will we need someone to operate the distribution system in 2027 and beyond? - 2.
+In addition to the basic functions DNSPs are providing today, what additional technological functions be needed by 2027 and beyond?

-Grid Architecture & Control I Stuart Johnstone, ENA
+Grid Architecture & Control I